Finalists in the 2011 Wendland Memorial: Winners

 McGhee scored first in the third chukker, but goals by Tankard, Stevens,

-and Samira Waernlund gave Boxwood an 11-4 lead before Schmidt and Galvan
+and Samira Waernlund gave Boxwood an 11-4 lead before Schmidt and Galvan responded

-notched the game's final tally to make the final score 13-7.
+game's final tally to make the final score 13-7.

-The final game was held at 3:00 on Sunday, with a steady breeze out of
+The final game was held at 3:00 on Sunday, with a steady breeze out of the

-William Matheson responded for Bit o' View and Carothers tallied his third
+for Bit o' View and Carothers tallied his third goal to give them a 5-4 lead

 Bill Matheson tied the score in the third chukker, and Stevens gave Boxwood